-Between all of those beautifully edited flashbacks and the dynamic duo of Amy Adams and Patricia Clarkson — plus the music, swoon, the music! — it’s easy to forget that Sharp Objects is, in fact, a pretty disturbing murder-mystery.
-With Camille Preaker (Adams) sent back to her spooky hometown of Wind Gap, Missouri, to investigate the murder of two teen girls, it’s becoming clear that both the “old money” and “trash” inhabitants of the Bootheel town all have motives to kill.
-Three episodes into the limited series, here are the most prominent murder suspects on our list thus far.
+Between all of those beautifully edited flashbacks and the dynamic duo of Amy Adams and Patricia Clarkson — plus the music, swoon, the music! — it’s easy to forget that Sharp Objects is, in fact, a disturbing murder-mystery.
+With Camille Preaker (Adams) back in her spooky hometown of Wind Gap, Missouri, to investigate the murder of two teen girls, it’s now clear that both the “old money” and “trash” inhabitants of the Bootheel town have motives to kill, even if it seems, with one episode to go, that Adora is Suspect No. 1.
+Ahead of the Sharp Objects finale on Sunday, here are the most prominent murder suspects on our list.

 Chief Bill Vickery

-The simple version of Vickery’s aversion to thoroughly investigating all angles of the crimes, or using Willis and Camille as useful assets in the investigation, is that he’s the murderer himself and trying to cover his tracks.
-The more complex version is that he’s genuinely a lazy cop who can barely be bothered to emerge from his cozy police chambers.
-But lest we forget, the chief is quite handy when it comes to pliers — the same tool used to remove Natalie Keene’s teeth, implying only a man with incredible strength could succeed in such an act.
+The simple version of Vickery’s aversion to thoroughly investigating all angles of the crimes, or using Willis and Camille as useful assets in the investigation, is that he’s the murderer himself and he’s trying to cover his tracks.
+The more complex version is he’s in cahoots with Adora, who’s blackmailing him to assist with depositing the girls’ bodies in a way that puts any blame off her.
+Lest we forget, the chief is quite handy when it comes to pliers — the same tool used to remove Natalie’s teeth, implying only a man with incredible strength could succeed in such an act.

 Amma Crellin and her roller-skating girl gang

 Never underestimate the brutal strength — psychological and physical — of a teenage girl.
 Or three teenage girls.
-Being raised in such a repressive Southern Gothic household, it’s not outrageous to think Amma might choose to rebel in ways that are … not normal, in order to assert her dominance, especially when her devoted posse of friends are willing to do anything for their queen bee.
+Even though she’s currently being, uh, poisoned by her mother and unable to hang with her friends, Amma was raised in an incredibly repressive Southern Gothic household that can account for her schismatic behavior.
+It’s not outrageous to think that when free from the constraints of her mother’s “care”, Amma might choose to rebel in ways that are … abnormal, in order to assert her dominance, especially when her devoted posse of friends are willing to do anything for their queen bee.
 Take this bit of dialogue between Camille and one of Amma’s pals in episode two, when the elder sister gives the teens a few bucks for their vodka-Sprite combo: